Baroness Jones calls out 'hypocrisy' as MPs, peers to be exempt from 'misleading the public' law

 She told lawmakers that Green MPs supported the Liberal Democrat motion, which passed with the government’s backing, but added that the royal family is “sheltered from scrutiny in too many ways”.

-Pointing to a legal provision that exempts public authorities’ communications with royals from freedom of information requests, Berry said: “It really is one rule for the rich and powerful and another for the rest of us.”
+Pointing to a legal provision that exempts public authorities’ communications with royals from freedom of information requests, Berry said: “Now, that really is one rule for the rich and powerful and one rule for the rest of us.”

-“I believe that that serious transparency loophole for royals must be closed,” the MP for Brighton Pavilion added, saying it may make it tougher to scrutinise any future appointments of royals as trade envoys and to obtain details when serious problems occur.
+“I believe this is a serious transparency loophole for royals that must be closed,” the MP for Brighton Pavilion added, saying it may make it tougher to scrutinise any future appointments of royals as trade envoys and to obtain details when serious problems occur.

 Baroness Natalie Bennett: Dual national passport rules